 |

-Step 6: Your first finished vertical wall will be
+Step 6: Your first

-the simple sum of a pre-cut sheet of thick plywood plus bracing
+finished vertical wall will be the simple sum of a pre-cut sheet of

-studs/ribs cut with mitered ends.
-Be sure to use veneer plywood (marine
+thick plywood plus bracing studs/ribs cut with mitered ends.
+Be sure to

-grade when available) and not particle board (glued sawdust) or pressed
+use veneer plywood (marine grade when available) and not particle board

-wood (glued wood chips) for this project, for durability and strength.
+(glued sawdust) or pressed wood (glued wood chips) for this project, for

-thicker sheet and bracing lumber, if not
+vessels may require thicker sheet and bracing lumber, if not

 the use of engineered bracing like a four-sided capture or some